Devnet: Running Latest Development Node

 Staking Operation

-Cronos PoS Chain is based on tendermint with the Proof of Stake (PoS) consensus algorithm.
+Cronos POS Chain is based on tendermint with the Proof of Stake (POS) consensus algorithm.
 In this sub-section, we will be covering how to perform basic staking related transactions.

 Check the current validator set